SNMPv3 tab

 You are strongly advised to use a specific key.

-Sending of SNMPv3 alerts (traps)
+Sending SNMPv3 alerts (traps)

 List of SNMP servers

-In this screen, you can configure the stations that need to contact the firewall when it needs to send an SNMP Trap (event).
+In this screen, you can configure the stations that need to contact the firewall when it needs to send an SNMP trap (event).
 If no stations (hosts) are specified, the firewall will not send any messages.

 A wizard will guide you through the configuration of the hosts.